SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesObjectsAndStructs.rst

 Default Struct Initializers
 ---------------------------

-All struct types provide an automatically-generated default initializer, which can be used when creating new structs of that type.
+All struct types provide an automatically-generated *default initializer*, which can be used to create new structs of that type.
 Initial values for properties in the struct can be passed to the default initializer by name:

 .. testcode::